What is an immunity passport?

 But the entire concept of immunity passports and the urgent need for them is built upon a myth.
 The myth is that Covid-19 is a deadly disease that will kill tens of millions of people around the world.

-The reality is that after almost a year, if we believe the official Covid-19 death figures, the virus has killed less people than are claimed each year by pneumonia!
+The reality is that after a year and a half, if we believe the official Covid-19 death figures, the virus has killed less people than are claimed in the same time by pneumonia!

 Who started this myth and who perpetuates it?